 Anyone who sets out to make a movie that takes non-God-focused spirituality and the "irrational" seriously has a hard road ahead of them these days.
 Ceylan takes on this task and I think succeeds completely.
 Watch for the scene with the lantern about halfway through.
 The moment of transcendence that the characters experience is completely believable to the audience.
 I can't think of another film I've seen recently that accomplishes that feat so thoroughly.
 The only title I'm coming up with is 'Days of Heaven" and that was released 35 years ago.

-As everyone has already stated, this film requires patients as do all of the authors films.
-They are worth it.
+As everyone has already stated, this film requires patience, as do all of the author's films.
+All good things come to those who wait indeed.
 This film is a monumental force, not like a tornado or hurricane but more like a gradual flood, a rising tide.
-Incredible.
+It is nothing short of mastery.

 There is quiet space that reveals more truth in these characters than all the words spoken.
 I am worn down but captivated by its familiarity.
 Yet there is something emerging through each moment I did not see, a revelation that speaks to more than the circumstances, something striking and brutal.